ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/health-check-api.md

 #### Pool usage is over than 90%, Pool usage is over than 95%, Pool usage is over than 99%

 **Description:** One of the pools' CPUs is overloaded.

 **Actions:** Add cores to the configuration of the actor system for the corresponding CPU pool.

 ### NODE_UPTIME

 #### The number of node restarts has increased

 **Description:** The number of node restarts has exceeded the threshold.
-By default, 10 restarts per hour.
+By default, this is set to 10 restarts per hour.

-**Actions:** Check the logs to determine the reasons for the process restart.
+**Actions:** Check the logs to determine the reasons for the process restarts.

 #### Node is restarting too often

 **Description:** The number of node restarts has exceeded the threshold.
-By default, 30 restarts per hour.
+By default, this is set to 30 restarts per hour.

-**Actions:** Check the logs to determine the reasons for the process restart.
+**Actions:** Check the logs to determine the reasons for the process restarts.

 ### NODES_TIME_DIFFERENCE

 #### Node is ... ms behind peer [id], Node is ... ms ahead of peer [id]

 **Description:** Time drift on nodes might lead to potential issues with coordinating distributed transactions.
-This issue starts to appear from 5 ms.
+This issue starts to appear when the time difference is 5 ms or more.

 **Actions:** Check for discrepancies in system time between the nodes listed in the alert, and verify the operation of the time synchronization process.

 ## Examples {#examples}

 The shortest `HealthCheck` response looks like this.
-It is returned if there is nothing wrong with the database
+It is returned if there is nothing wrong with the database:

 ```json
 {
   "self_check_result": "GOOD"